raufs/bofasa/ALGORITHM.md

 3. **Tree-based splitting**:
    - Root tree at midpoint
-   - Apply recursive splitting at duplication nodes (same as domain OG refinement)
+   - Apply recursive splitting at duplication nodes (uses same recusive function as for domain-resolution OG splitting)
-   - Identify paralogs vs orthologs based on tree topology
+       - Note, however, that there is a slight difference for domain-resolution and protein-resolution recursive splitting.
+Namely, for proteins, we stop only if the branch length sum = 0 (identical) whereas for domains we stop if branch length ≤ threshold.
+This is inorder to account for pseudovalues added by FastTree 2.

 4. **Outlier artifact removal**:
    - For each protein in a split group:
      - Calculate max Jaccard similarity to proteins within the group
      - Calculate max Jaccard similarity to proteins outside the group
      - If external similarity ≥ internal similarity → remove as singleton
-   - Prevents misplaced proteins from remaining in inappropriate groups
+   - Prevents misplaced proteins from remaining in inappropriate groups - could result from nesting pattern in FastME tree that arises akin to similar artifacts in neighbor-joining trees for instance.

+> [!NOTE]
+> When calculating Jaccard similarity between proteins based on domain-resolution ortholog groups (DOGs) for outlier detection, DOGs that are largely (>80%) inter-domain regions (IDR) are included to provide higher resolution.
+However, for initial aggregation of proteins into coarse protein ortholog groups, the Jaccard similarity indices measured does not account for DOGs as they might contribute noise.

 5. **Monophyletic enforcement**:
    - Check if each split group forms a monophyletic clade